-SACRAMENTO, CA – Today, the Brookings Metropolitan Policy Program released an independent assessment of the economy of the six-county Sacramento region at the Regional Futures Forum held in Carmichael.
+On April 30, the Brookings Metropolitan Policy Program released an independent assessment of the economy of the six-county Sacramento region at the Regional Futures Forum held in Carmichael.
 The Forum gathered the Sacramento region’s elected officials and executives from city, county, and non-governmental organizations for the first time in over a decade to learn together and plan for a more economically prosperous and inclusive region.

 Earlier this year, the Greater Sacramento Economic Council, Sacramento Metropolitan Chamber of Commerce, Valley Vision, Sacramento Region Business Association, and the Sacramento Area Council of Governments partnered to engage the nationally recognized Brookings Metropolitan Policy Program to conduct a market assessment of the six-county Sacramento region.
 The study examines the economic drivers of successful economies in regions and benchmarked Sacramento against national markets with similar characteristics.

 “The Brookings Institution is a world-renowned think tank organization who continues to research and develop plans for leading regions throughout the nation,” Greater Sacramento Economic Council President & CEO, Barry Broome said.
 “It’s important someone outside of our market is evaluating the Sacramento region’s advantages and disadvantages to determine how we can form regional prosperity.
 The regional market assessment gives us the framework to move forward as one community and cohesively work together to build an advanced economy.”

 A summary of findings from the market assessment were presented at the Regional Futures Forum by keynote speaker Amy Liu, Vice President at Brookings and Director of its Metropolitan Policy Program.
 She is a recognized expert on the drivers of successful regional economies.